 Helambu Trek in Langtang region

-Normally Helambu Trek starts from Sundarijal after a short drive from Kathmandu.
+Typically Helambu Trek starts from Sundarijal after a short drive from Kathmandu.
 Within an hour's hike from Sundarijal, you will enter Shivapuri National Park.
 After that, you will continue your trek towards Chisapani, Kutumsang, and Tharepati.
-You can return to Kathmandu by the same route.
-However, if you want to discover more than you can head towards the Gosainkunda by crossing the Laurebina Pass.
-Moreover, from Tharepati, you can also continue your trek towards Melamchi Gaon, Tarkeghyang, Sermanthang, and then finally to Melamchi Pul Bazar, where you can return to Kathmandu within a short drive.
+Finally, you can return to Kathmandu by the same route; however, if you want to discover more, you can head towards the Gosainkunda by crossing the Laurebina Pass.
+Moreover, from Tharepati, you can continue your trek towards Melamchi Gaon, Tarkeghyang, Sermanthang, and then finally to Melamchi Pul Bazar, where you can return to Kathmandu within a short drive.

-The trek offers you the breathtaking views of Gauri Shankar, Langtang Lirung, Ganesh Himal, Dorje Lakpa, etc. Starting from the lush green forest and passing through vibrant rhododendron forest to the high views, Helambu Trek provides you with a fantastic experience.
-The hospitality of Tamang and Sherpa people undoubtedly will make your trek more enthralling and memorable.
+The trek offers breathtaking views of Gauri Shankar, Langtang Lirung, Ganesh Himal, Dorje Lakpa, etc. Starting from the lush green forest and passing through vibrant rhododendron forest to the high views, Helambu Trek provides you with a fantastic experience.
+Tamang and Sherpa people's hospitality will undoubtedly make your trek more enthralling and memorable.